-Duchess of Cambridge Kate Middleton seems like the perfect mom to kids Prince George and Princess Charlotte — but how much do you know about her royal parenting rules?
-Scroll down to see the Dos and Don'ts of Kate's child-rearing!
+Duchess of Cambridge Kate Middleton seems like the perfect mom to kids Prince George and Princess Charlotte, and we know she’ll continue with her newborn son — but how much do you know about her royal parenting rules?
+Scroll down to see the Dos and Don’ts of Kate’s child-rearing!

 Do: Allow some screen time

 There are TVs in the palace!
 George, 4, especially loves Peppa Pig and Fireman Sam.
 “You have to pretend you’re really interested in it because George gets very upset if you’re not showing due attention to the characters,” says dad Prince William, 35.

 With such athletic parents, it’s no surprise that George and Charlotte, 2, are quite sporty.
 George “goes superfast” on his scooter, says Kate, 36.
 “It’s hard to keep up with him!”
 And the little princess is a soccer star!
 “Charlotte is showing more aptitude,” Will says of his daughter, who also loves horseback-riding — like her great-grandmother Queen Elizabeth!

 The Duke and Duchess of Cambridge are pleased to share a new photograph of their family.
 The image features on Their Royal Highnesses’ Christmas card this year.
 The photograph shows The Duke and Duchess of Cambridge with their two children at Kensington Palace.
 It was taken earlier this year by @chrisjacksongetty Their Royal Highnesses have also announced this morning that Princess Charlotte will attend the Willcocks Nursery School in London from January 2018.
 The Willcocks Nursery School has said: “We are delighted that The Duke and Duchess of Cambridge have chosen the Willcocks Nursery School for Princess Charlotte.
 We look forward to welcoming Charlotte to our nursery in January.”